What Is a California Restraining Order and How Does It Work?

-Navigating what a protection order is can feel overwhelming when you’re concerned about your safety or the safety of someone you care about.
-Protection orders are powerful legal tools designed to keep victims of domestic violence, harassment, or stalking safe from their abusers.
-In North Carolina, these orders can last up to one year and can be renewed for up to two years at a time.
+Navigating what a California restraining order is can feel overwhelming when you are concerned about your safety or the safety of someone you care about.
+Restraining orders are powerful legal tools designed to protect people from domestic violence, civil harassment, workplace violence, and elder abuse.
+In California, a Domestic Violence Restraining Order (DVRO) can be issued for up to five years and may be renewed, including permanently, on a proper showing.

-In this piece, we’ll walk you through everything you need to know about protection orders—from understanding what they are and who can file for them to the step-by-step process of getting one and what happens afterward.
+In this piece, we walk you through everything you need to know about California restraining orders — what they are, who can file, the step-by-step process for obtaining one, and what happens afterward.
 Our goal is to provide you with clear, practical information that can help keep you or your loved ones safe.

 Definition and purpose